ptcrealitylab/vuforia-spatial-toolbox-userinterface/README.md

 - `<div id="overlay">` is a small circular icon that gives visual feedback when you touch the screen.
 - `<iframe id="settingsIframe">` contains the settings menu and all of its sub-menus.

+### Object Data Model

+You should learn several key vocabulary terms, which correspond to classes or other data structures that compose the system's data model.

+1. Object
+2. Frame (Tool)
+3. Node
+4. Link
+5. Data
+6. Logic Node
+7. Block
+8. Block Link

+In-depth explanations of each of these concepts are available in the [Data Model documentation](https://github.com/ptcrealitylab/vuforia-spatial-documentation/blob/master/understandSystem/dataModel.md).

 ### Code Documentation

 Most code is documented using JSDoc comments, which can be compiled into human-readable pages of documentation using [documentation.js](http://documentation.js.org).